solidjs/solid-docs/WRITING.md

 H1: Title
 H2: Main sections
 H3: Subsections
-H4: Minute details you would like to call out
+H4: Small details you would like to call out
 H5/H6: Advanced concepts
 ```